microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 To complete this challenge successfully, you should be able to:

-- Verify that you can collect the DB and CPU counters after load simulation and display them on a Dashboard.
-- Verify the dashboard has the metrics with a spike representing before and after the simulation.
+- Verify the dashboard has the metric charts for SQL and CPU performance counters with a spike representing before and after the simulation.
 - Show two fired alerts in the Portal and the email notifications received.
+- Verify that you have Windows Event logs and Performance conters from SQL Server VM in the Log Analytics workspace.

 ## Learning Resources